As of 1/6/2023. All information contained is provided with input from physicians on the NGF Medical Advisory Board.

 What’s the Difference?

 These often-used terms have different meanings and are not interchangeable.
-Knowing the difference helps understand the information you read and hear…and helps to keep you safe.
+Knowing the difference helps understand the information you read and hear … and helps to keep you safe.

-Social Distancing
+Social distancing

 Self-isolation: Separating yourself from others because you are sick